baaam24/gellrich_scripts/README.md

 Overview:

+Use the flag -h after the scripts to show the help file.

 1) input:
 Create standard Input files for Gaussian16 or ORCA from .out or .xyz files (can also be used for submitting)